 Chapter 4.1-Waste and Materials Management

 4.1.1.1.
-The operating company shall develop a p managing waste materials and mine was facilities in a manner that eliminates, if pr and otherwise minimizes risks to human safety, the environment and communitie
+The operating company shall develop a policy for managing waste materials and mine waste facilities in a manner that eliminates, if practicable, and otherwise minimizes risks to human health, safety, the environment and communities.